codesections/d5/README.md

 #### Why should I use d5 instead of DuckDNS or a similar service?

 Privacy and control.
-I have nothing against DuckDNS or any service—DuckDNS's [privacy policy](https://www.duckdns.org/pp.jsp) seems pretty decent, as far as such things go.
-But they have a privacy policy because they *do* collect personal data—they have to, to provide the service they do.  d5 does not store your data in any way and, if you don't trust the version running at d5.codesections.com, you can trivially self-host your own copy.
+I have nothing against DuckDNS or any service like it—DuckDNS's [privacy policy](https://www.duckdns.org/pp.jsp) seems pretty decent, as far as such things go.
+But they have a privacy policy because they *do* collect personal data—they have to, to provide the service they do.  d5 does not store your data in any way and, if you don't trust the version running at d5.codesections.com, you can easily self-host your own copy.

-#### Why should I use d5 instead of selfhosting [ifconfig.io](https://github.com/georgyo/ifconfig.io) or something similar?
+#### Why should I use d5 instead of self-hosting [ifconfig.io](https://github.com/georgyo/ifconfig.io) or something similar?

 Simplicity.
 Tools like ifconfg do both too much and too little.
-They do too much in that they a large amount of information in addition to IP address; you don't need this information to connect remotely, and collecting it just makes the code more complicated.
+They do too much in that they provide a large amount of information in addition to IP address; you don't need this information to connect remotely, and collecting it just makes the code more complicated.
 They do too little in that they tell you about the IP address of the *current* computer and don't let you retrieve the IP address of a different computer.
 This means that, when using ifconfig, you need to *first* retrieve the IP address for your computer and *then* find a way to send that IP address elsewhere.
 This involves multiple round-trips and more complexity than is justified by the simple task.

 #### Can I use d5 without curl?